 Daytime activities include much of the same, but throw in sunbathing and surfing besides fun in the sand, water and via beach thrill rides.
 Surfboards are easily rented on the beach with the optional lesson attached.
 The same vendors can arrange banana boats or parasailing.

-Day trips from Kuta can include either Ulu Watu or Tanah Lot.
+Day trips from Kuta can include either Ulu Watu or Tanah Lot, two of the best temples in Bali.
 Both are best at sunset and require your own transportation or a tour since bemos run infrequently in the afternoon and not at all after sunset.

 - Haircuts: 11,000 IDR / $0.85 at local establishments, 40,000 IDR / $3.00 at English speaking parlors